titu1994/Keras-just-another-network-JANET/README.md

 # Keras - Chrono LSTM and Just Another Recurrent Neural Network

-Keras implementation of the paper [The unreasonable effectiveness of the forget gate](https://arxiv.org/abs/1804.04849).
+Keras implementation of the paper [The unreasonable effectiveness of the forget gate](https://arxiv.org/abs/1804.04849) and the Chrono initializer and Chrono LSTM from the paper [Can Recurrent Neural Networks Warp Time?](https://openreview.net/pdf?id=SJcKhk-Ab).

-This model utilizes just 2 gates - forget (f) and context (c) gates out of the 4 gates in a regular LSTM RNN, and uses `Chrono Initialization` from the paper [Can Recurrent Neural Networks Warp Time?](https://openreview.net/pdf?id=SJcKhk-Ab) to acheive better performance than regular LSTMs while using fewer parameters and less complicated gating structure.
+This model utilizes just 2 gates - forget (f) and context (c) gates out of the 4 gates in a regular LSTM RNN, and uses `Chrono Initialization` to acheive better performance than regular LSTMs while using fewer parameters and less complicated gating structure.

-# Usage
+## Usage
 Simply import the `janet.py` file into your repo and use the `JANET` layer.

 It is **not** adviseable to use the `JANETCell` directly wrapped around a `RNN` layer, as this will not allow the `max timesteps` calculation that is needed for proper training using the `Chrono Initializer` for the forget gate.